-I am Ann Blake-Tracy, head of the International Coalition for Drug Awareness.
-I am the author of Prozac: Panacea or Pandora? – Our Serotonin Nightmare and have testified in court cases involving antidepressants for 12 1/2 years.
-The last 15 years of my life have been devoted full time to researching and writing about SSRI antidepressants.
+Ann Blake-Tracy, head of the International Coalition for Drug Awareness, author of Prozac: Panacea or Pandora? & Our Serotonin Nightmare.
+For 15 years I have testified in court cases involving antidepressants.
+The last 17 years of my life have been devoted to researching, writing, and lecturing about these drugs.

 WARNING: In sharing this information about adverse reactions to antidepressants I always recommend that you also give reference to my CD on safe withdrawal, Help!
 I Can’t Get Off My Antidepressant!, so that we do not have more people dropping off these drugs too quickly – a move which I have warned from the beginning can be even more dangerous than staying on the drugs!